 The Proximity Effect

 Live vocal microphones are nearly always directional in nature, generally having a cardioid polar pattern.
 The popular cardioid pattern picks up sound in the direction the mic is pointing and rejects sound from the back of the microphone.

 This effect essentially states that as the distance between a sound source and a directional gets smaller, the bass response of the microphone will become stronger relative to the high-frequency response.
 This has to do with the fact that lower frequencies have longer wavelengths than higher frequencies.

-So by holding the microphone to the mouth, a singer can exploit the proximity effect to give his or her voice a “bass boost”.
+So by holding the microphone to the mouth, a singer can exploit the proximity effect to give their voice a “bass boost”.

 For more information, check out my article In-Depth Guide To Microphone Proximity Effect

 A fifth, less technical reason why singers hold their mics to their mouth is for the aesthetic.
 Sometimes it's about looking cool.

 Whether the singer is just employing the techniques they have learned from their favourite singers or are well aware of the benefits of holding the mic close, aesthetics may certainly play a role.